scriptrdotio/howto/architecture/development_life_cycle.md

 - [Staging](./development_life_cycle.md#staging)

 ## Team work
 Scriptr.io natively integrates with Github.
-You simply need to link an application in your account to a Github repository by clicking on the gear icon in the workspace, then selecting Github, the providing a Github repository name and token.
+You simply need to link an application in your account to a Github repository by clicking on the gear icon in the workspace, selecting Github, then providing a Github repository name and token.
 From the workspace you can issue check-out/pull or push commands and also compare your current version of the code with the one on the repository (for details, please refer to the [corresponding scriptr.io documentation](https://www.scriptr.io/documentation#documentation-githubGitHubIntegration).

-When working as a team, this means that each developer owns a scriptr.io account (on any of the aforementioned possible configurations).
+When working as a team, this means that each developer owns a scriptr.io account (on any of the aforementioned possible [configurations](./environment_configurations.md)).
 Therefore, each developer can have it's own copy of the code that is retrieved from Github.
 This also means that each developer can try his changes in real-time **without interfering with the others** since his code and data are located in his own *silo* (scriptr.io account + associated run-time)!

 ![team work](./team-work.PNG)